hipe-eval/HIPE-2022/_pages/home.md

 excerpt: >
   Shared Task on Named Entity Recognition and Linking in Multilingual Historical Documents

+#{% include feature_row %}
+#test here

 # Each feature row has 3 columns; more than one row is possible
 feature_row:
+    - image_path: #/assets/images/mm-free-feature.png
+      alt: #"100% free"
+      title: "About HIPE-2022"
+      excerpt: "What is HIPE-2022?
+How can you participate?
+Where to register?"
+      url: "/about"
+      #btn_class: "btn--primary"
+      btn_label: "Learn more"
     - image_path: #/assets/images/outline_done_outline_black_48dp.png
       alt: #"customizable"
       title: "Tasks & Data"